-Regenerative practitioner: Julian trained with Regenesis Group in New Mexico and is part of a vibrant SF Bay Area node of other practitioners.
-The regenerative work directs and informs the work below.
+Regenerative practitioner: Julian studied with Regenesis Group in New Mexico and is part of a vibrant SF Bay Area node of other practitioners.
+Regenesis Group is both a mentor and partner in projects.

-Community building facilitator: helping communities to design ways in which it can capitalize on its potential and develop its future.
+Community-building facilitator: helping communities to design ways in which they can capitalize on their potential and develop their future.
 The focus of this work is to jump out of the box to explore new roles and relationships that bring social, economic and ecological benefits to the whole community.
-The outcomes of this community developmental work include: increased awareness of who we are, increased potential of what could be possible, and vibrant and resilient people networks for the ongoing process of building community.
+The outcomes of this community developmental work include: increased awareness of who we are as a community, increased potential of what could be possible, and vibrant and resilient people networks for the ongoing process of building community.

 Master planner and designer: designing retreat centers, emphasizing the building of harmony before buildings; designing co-housing projects that demonstrate a systems approach to the future; designing energy efficient residential buildings with permaculture food gardens integrated into the surrounding landscape patterns.
-The outcomes of this work shifts the emphasis from instant gratification towards multi generational planning for resilient futures.
+The outcome of this work shifts the emphasis from hasty gratification to visioning and developing resilient futures.

-Artist and artisan: Julian graduated from St. Martin’s School of Art in London in fine art; founded the the Southampton Dancers’ Workshop, a blend of expressive movement and interpersonal exploration; trained and worked in traditional carpentry and joinery; joined the “Japanese” woodworking crew at Green Gulch Zen Center, Muir Beach, California, where, the emphasis was on joinery, hand tools, natural materials, a precision focus, and an aesthetic appreciation of human scale buildings.
+Culture and art: Julian graduated from St. Martin’s School of Art in London and has continued to create and explore through his own work.
+He founded the the Southampton Dancers’ Workshop, a blend of expressive movement and interpersonal exploration, leading more than 100 workshops.
+Julian trained and worked in traditional carpentry and joinery in the “Japanese” woodworking crew at Green Gulch Zen Center, Muir Beach, California, where, the emphasis was on joinery, hand tools, natural materials, a precision focus, and an aesthetic appreciation of human scale buildings.

-Active student and practitioner/teacher of Vipassana meditation: Vipassana is an introspective process developing focus, integrity, equanimity and insight into the changing nature of all things.
+Active student and practitioner/teacher of Vipassana meditation: Vipassana is a mindfulness meditation developing focus, integrity, equanimity and insight into the changing nature of all things.
 This work is most central to and informs all of the above.

-Recent Living Guild projects include: working with housing developers and the community to close the gap between disparate interests towards a coherent whole, designing two cohousing projects and working with government agencies and non profits to examine new potential in their relationships to community and environment.
+Recent local Living Guild projects that Julian has been involved in include: working with housing developers and the community to close the gap between disparate interests towards a coherent whole, designing two cohousing projects and working with government agencies, consultants and non profits to examine new potential in their relationships to community and environment.